flutter/website/src/cookbook/plugins/achievements-leaderboard.md

 No matter the game you build, some players want to *achieve* in it.
 This could be trophies won or secrets unlocked.
 Some players want to *compete* in it.
 This could be hitting high scores or accomplishing speedruns.
-These two map to the concepts of *achievements* and *leaderboards*.
+These two ideas map to the concepts of *achievements* and *leaderboards*.

 ![A simple graphic representing the four types of motivation explained above](/assets/images/docs/cookbook/types-of-gamer-motivations.png)